marksandspencer/marksandspencer.github.io/README.md

-# Marks and Spencer Engineering blog
+# Marks and Spencer Engineering Blog
-The repository of the Marks and Spencer Engineering Garden.

 ## Purpose
 This repository serves as the public site for Marks and Spencer Engineering blog.